torhve/openresty-docker/README.md

 To extend/improve this setup you could set the root directory to be the same directory as the helloproj and then serve static content using the host nginx, and let the contained nginx only worry about dynamic content.
 It could also be extended to cache requests using one of the many Nginx caching techniques.

+To start and keep your containers running you can use many different techniques, some viable solutions are systemd, supervisord, upstart, or just a good old initscript.

+### Potential pitfalls

+Running two Nginxes will have an impact on performance compared to running a single app on a single front facing Nginx, because every request will be proxied.
+This is similar to what many app servers will also have to do in some ways, but usually one of the advantages of Lua (and php!) is that you can run your application directly inside the webserver without any proxying.
+So for instance if you have an application that handles large uploads you need to think about how you want to handle that.

 The source for this guide is available in a [GitHub repository][3].
-Please fork and send changes if you have suggestions for improvement.
+Please fork and send changes if you have suggestions or improvements.

   [1]: http://docker.io/ "Docker"